John-Skinner/tasks/README.md

 );
 ```
 ### Team Member Table
+The team member table describes members of the team that can be assigned a set of tasks.
+The Workload_PerWeek describes how much time a member has in a week to work on tasks.
+The ID is the team member's ID, and is auto-generated.

 | Name | Workload_Per_Week | ID |
 | --- | --- | --- |
 | CHARACTOR(24) | INTEGER | INTEGER (PRIMARY_KEY) |